Let go or be dragged.

 This is a follow up to our previous musing, "Five words that can change your life."

 From Thich Thien-An:

 "Happiness is something very beautiful, just like a butterfly.
 On warm summer days the butterfly darts back and forth above the green grass and the colourful flowers, looking very beautiful.
 But one must not try to catch it, for when the butterfly is caught in the hand, it becomes no more than just an insect...If we try to grasp happiness and hold on to it forever, it will die in our hands.
 We must let its beauty come and go and enjoy it while it lasts."

 In our previous musing, we encouraged you to take an honest assessment of your attachments.
 We discussed how attachments result from our desire to control an existence that is inherently uncontrollable.
-In the hope that we can create certainty and security amidst the changing nature of reality, we continuously grasp or chase after the things we find pleasant, and push away or run from the things we find unpleasant.
+We ignore this fact, and attempt to create certainty and security amidst the changing nature of reality.
+As such, we continuously grasp or chase after the things we find pleasant, and push away or run from the things we find unpleasant.

 But, these ongoing efforts to create certainty and security cause us to suffer more than the impermanence of our experience:

 A wise man once said,